DayanaVakareeva/exchange/README.md

 Before you begin, ensure you have Node.js installed on your system.
 You can download Node.js from [https://nodejs.org/](https://nodejs.org/).

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: git clone https://github.com/DayanaVakareeva/exchange.git

 2. Navigate to the application directory: cd exchange